As it turns out, there is indeed a fair amount of open source UC software out there, some of which appears more “baked” than others.

 That’s a believable claim, judging from this long list of Asterisk system vendors around the world at VoIP-Info.org.

 SIPfoundry is another relative long-timer in the open source UC space, founded in 2004 in Massachusetts.
 Its sipXecs platform offers the gamut of UC applications, include VoIP, video and web conferencing, “presence enabled everything,” and support for mobile devices.

 SIPfoundry has a slick, professional web site – far from a given in the open source space – and makes a lot of hay over the idea that it supports hybrid public/private cloud environments.
 From it’s web site:

 Already sipXecs is used by over a million people in thousands of companies worldwide who consistently report a reduction of overall cost of up to 80% after making the transition.
 The main reason for the cost savings?
 Resource efficiency in the cloud.
 A massive reduction in the number of hosts required, and a massive reduction in the resource footprint of the application combined with a high degree of automation and orchestration led to a significant reduction in labor.
 The result is a solution that IT people like.

 The company focuses on enterprise organizations and has a special focus on education, listing schools including Colorado State and Holy Cross among its users.

-Another apparently well-established solution is Elastix, developed by PaloSanto Solutions, which is based in Ecuador.
-The company says its open source solutions are used by more than 1,000 companies.
+Another apparently well-established solution is Elastix, based in Ecuador.
+At the time of this update, the company says its open source solutions are deployed in more than 100,000 servers.

 Those are the most popular open source UC implementations that I found.
 If I missed your favorite, or you have experience with any of the above, by all means share your thoughts in the comments below.